LSU Health Baton Rouge Sports Medicine Fellowship

 Interested applicants can upload their application in Electronic Residency Application Service (ERAS) between July 2, 2025 – July 15, 2025 to be considered for the Sports Medicine Fellowship Match in January.
 We require passing scores on Step 1, Step 2, CS and CK exams prior to the MATCH.

-Applicants must have completed a residency in Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation.
+Applicants must have completed a residency in Emergency Medicine, Family Medicine, Internal Medicine, or Pediatrics.
 We do not accept IMGs with a J1 or H1-B visas.
 All interested applicants will need to complete the application through ERAS, consisting of the following:

 - ERAS Application